 “Baker Street” tells the story of someone stuck between two lives.
 One is fueled by ambition, while the other is haunted by emptiness.
 It’s about the disappointment that follows chasing success for too long, only to find it doesn’t fill the hole you hoped it would.

 The city becomes a metaphor for disconnection.
 The people in it talk big, make plans, drink to forget, and promise change that never really comes.
-Beneath it all, there’s a pull toward something quieter, maybe something more meaningful.
+Beneath it all, there’s a hope for something more meaningful.
 But the cycle is hard to break, especially when you’re used to drifting.

 Songs Like “Baker Street”